microsoft/CNTK/Examples/Image/GettingStarted/README.md

 `cntk configFile=05_OneConvRegr.cntk`

- The trained network achieves root-mean-square error (RMSE) of 0.0039.
+ The trained network achieves root-mean-square error (RMSE) of around 0.05.
 To see more sophisticated examples on regression tasks, please refer to [Regression](../Regression).

 ### 06_OneConvRegrMultiNode.cntk